 The library staff has compiled a number of online research guides, which indicate the locations of materials within the law library and also list locations of materials on LexisNexis, Westlaw, Bloomberg and the Web where available.
 These guides are available online at https://libguides.law.ucla.edu.

-The Student Computer Lab is located on the first floor of the Library in Room 1112Q.
-The lab provides computers and printers for law student use only, as well as technical support.
-The lab is open nearly all hours the library is open, though support hours may vary.
-Lab computer stations are located just outside the printer room along the west wall of the stacks and also on the east side of the Reference Reading Room.
+The IT Service Desk is located on the first floor of the Library in Room 1112Q.
+The IT Department provides computers and printers for law student use only, as well as technical support.
+The Service Desk is open nearly all hours the library is open, though support hours may vary.
+Desktop computers for student use are located just outside the printer room along the west wall of the stacks and also on the east side of the Reference Reading Room.

 Visit the LawNET Information Technology page on MyLaw for more information about hours, services and how to schedule an appointment with IT Tech support.